notnithila/tech-cat-training/Capstone/README.md

 #### Requirements

 1. **Data Extraction and Loading to S3 Raw**

-   - Load all provided datasets into the S3 Raw  bucket in their respective folders.
+   - Extract and examine all provided datasets from the S3 Raw  bucket in their respective folders.

      - **Yellow Taxi Data**: `s3://capstone-techcatalyst-raw/yellow_taxi/`
      - **Green Taxi Data**: `s3://capstone-techcatalyst-raw/green_taxi/`
      - **HVFHV Data**: `s3://capstone-techcatalyst-raw/hvfhv/`

 2. **Data Transformation and Loading to S3 Conformed**
    - Combine Yellow and Green Taxi datasets.

      - Remove duplicate records.
      - Distinguish between Yellow and Green Taxi data by adding a `Taxi_Type` column.
      - Add additional date features such as: Month, Year, Weekday/Weekend, Day of Week Name.
+     - Check for data quality issues

    - For HVFHV data:

      - Combine the datasets.
      - Add additional date features similar to Yellow and Green Taxi data.
+     - Check for data quality issues

-   - Store the transformed data in the S3 Conformed bucket.
+   - Store the transformed data into the S3 Conformed bucket.

      - Yellow/Green Taxi Data: Partitioned by Year/Month/Taxi_Type (Yellow/Green)